simonverret/deep_continuation/README.md

     python deep_continuation.py --path ./Database/

 will fetch the dataset from `./Database/` instead of the default `../sdata/`.
 However, the filenames still have to be `Pi.csv` and `SigmaRe.csv`.
-Other examples of paramters you can would be:

-    python deep_continuation.py --lr 0.03 --seed 120

-which will change the learning rate and the seed determining random number.
-Refer to the code for more details.
-All such tunable are also be defined in `params.json`.
+Many other arguments can be passed, for example:

+    $ deep_continutation.py --no_cuda --layers 128 256 256 512 -lr 0.001 --no_schedule

+To see all possibilities:

+    $ deep_continutation.py --help

+or see the `default_parameters` dictionary at the beginning of the script.
+This dictionary serves as a template for the parser.
+When possible, the latter will:

+1. replace the default value with the one found in `params.json`, then
+2. replace this value with the one specified by command arguments.

+Note that for every bool parameters `--flag`, an additional `--no_flag` allows to turn it off.

 ## OUTPUTS
-Each time the training is launched, a (very long but very explicit) name is given to the current run, for example:
+Each time the training is launched, a very long but very explicit name is given to the current run, for example:

-    NAME = mlp128-512-1024_bs1500_lr0.01_wd0_drop0_wup_scheduled0.5-8
+    NAME = mlp128-512-1024-512_bs1500_lr0.01_wd0_drop0_wup_scheduled0.5-8

-which can be read as follow: MLP with input size 128, two hidden layers of size 512 `--h1 512` and 512 `--h2 1024`, batch size used was 1500 `--batch_size 1500`, learning rate 0.01 `--lr 0.01`, no weight decay `--weight_decay 0`, no dropout `--dropout 0`, with a learning rate warmup `--warmup` and scheduler that multiply the learning rate by 0.5 `--factor 0.5` every time the training loss does not reduces for 8 epoch (`--patience 8`).
-Note that other parameters are not included in the name, for simplicity.
-These parameter are saved in the file
+which can be read as follow: fully connected neural network (MLP, _multi-layer perceptron_) with input size 128, two hidden layers of size 512 and 1024 and default ouput size of 512, (corresponding to option `--layers 128 512 1024 512`), batch size 1500 (`--batch_size 1500`), learning rate 0.01 (`--lr 0.01`), no weight decay (`--weight_decay 0`), no dropout (`--dropout 0`), a learning rate warmup (a linear increase of the learning rate during the first epoch, `--warmup`) and a scheduler (`--schedule`) which multiply the learning rate by 0.5 `--factor 0.5` every time the training loss does not reduces for 8 epoch (`--patience 8`).
+Note that some parameters are not included in the name, for simplicity, but these are all saved in the file `params_NAME.jason`.

-    params_NAME.jason

-While `deep_continuation.py` runs, it continually updates a save of the model that performed the best according to three measures, the loss function used for training, for example the L1 loss, specified with `--loss L1Loss`, the means square error for all outputs `mse`, and the DC error `dc_error`, i.e. the error at frequency=0.
-Including the value of these score and the epoch at which they were obtained in the file name ensure that the code output unique files for each training:
+While `deep_continuation.py` runs, it continually updates a save of the best models for three performance measures:
+1. the cost function used during training, for example `L1loss`.
+2. the means square error `mse`.
+3. the DC error `dc_error`, i.e. the error at frequency=0.

+The name of these performance measure and the according value are included in the name of the `.pt` saved.

     BEST_L1Loss0.0642937_epochN_NAME.pt
     BEST_mse0.0812230_epochN_NAME.pt